-MKT-110 Principles of Marketing (3 s.h.)
+MKT-110 Principles of Marketing

 A study of the role of marketing in society as well as a study of target market (customer) determination and selection, product strategy, channels of distribution, pricing concepts, and promotional activities that are used in business today.
 (45-0) Equivalent to 15-221, MRKT-101.